shrey-408/Collections-Capacity-Optimization-Triage-Framework-for-Distressed-Loan-Portfolios/README.md

 ## Data

-Built on Home Credit's loan performance data (`POS_CASH_balance.csv`, `application_train.csv`) — 337,252 unique accounts, 10M+ monthly balance records.
+Built on Home Credit's loan performance data from kaggle (`POS_CASH_balance.csv`, `application_train.csv`) — 337,252 unique accounts, 10M+ monthly balance records.
 No synthetic data.
 The only constructed element is the intervention-priority threshold logic, which is a deliberate business design decision, not a data limitation: the HIGH priority threshold is set above 65% (not 50%) because in collections, missing a genuine NPA is more costly than an unnecessary call to a self-curing account.

 ## Tech Stack

 - **Python** — pandas, numpy for data pipeline
 - **scikit-learn** — Random Forest classifier
 - **Streamlit** — interactive triage interface

+## Limitations

+- The dataset has no agent or operations-layer data — this project models *which* accounts need intervention, not *who* should handle them or *how*.
+That is intentionally left to operational layers a collections team would already have.
+- ROC-AUC of 0.705 reflects real-world data with overlapping borrower profiles between segments — it is not a tuned production model, and is presented as a defensible first-pass triage signal rather than a finished scoring engine.
+- 13% of delinquent accounts could not be matched to a borrower profile and were excluded from the modeling step.

+## Author

+Shreyas Shinde

 ## Project Structure